 In the step 3, you must use the data that get from step 2 to modify the default value within the switch, to achieve this, use terminal mode operation mentioned in 1.3.1.
-After modifying the IP address, Subnet Mask, Default Gateway in the switch, then save the setting and execute the browser program with http:// IP\Address\ of\ switch, then you may access the switch with following dialogue below.
+After modifying the IP address, Subnet Mask, Default Gateway in the switch, then save the setting and execute the browser program with http:// IP_Address of switch, then you may access the switch with following dialogue below.
 Then type user name and password to get further service.
-To find out more operation in this mode, please refer the instructions in chapter 3 of this manual to perform all function you want.
+To find out more operation in this mode, please refer the instructions in chapter 3 of this manual.